 Budgeting to Decorate a New House

 Over the years, I've had many clients, or potential clients, who purchased a new house without planning for the cost of decorating it.
-This isn’t just about pretty fabrics either; there are many practical considerations such as the need for privacy; heating and cooling (in the Boston area, heating and cooling cannot be overlooked), and air flow.
+This isn’t just about pretty fabrics either; there are many practical considerations such as the need for privacy; heating and cooling (in cities like Boston, HVAC cannot be overlooked), and air flow.

-Similarly, master bedrooms are often very large and require full-scale seating areas in addition to the standard bedroom ensemble in order to cozy it up.
-And in all of these rooms, area rugs may suddenly be too big, or too small to fit.
+Similarly, master bedrooms are often very large and require full-scale seating areas in addition to the standard bedroom ensemble, in order to cozy them up.
+And in all of these rooms, area rugs may suddenly be too big or too small to fit.

-After spending hundreds of thousands of dollars on a new house, it’s frustrating indeed to have insufficient funds to adequately decorate it.
-Here are five tips for what to consider before you buy:
+After you spend hundreds of thousands of dollars on a new house, it’s frustrating indeed to have insufficient funds to adequately decorate it.
+Here are 5 tips for what to consider before you buy:

 2. Rugs: Area rugs or wall-to-wall carpeting begin at about $500 per room and can climb as high as $2,500 and more.
 Unless you have perfect hardwood flooring that you want to showcase, figure floor coverings into the budget.

-4. Budget: Set up a simple spreadsheet and make a list of everything you imagine you would need to buy for each room type, and what you own that you will be reusing.
-Generally, this will be the same for most of the homes you will be looking at.
+4. Budget: List on a spreadsheet everything you imagine you'd need to buy for each room, and what you own that you'll be reusing.
+Generally, this will be the same for most of the homes you look at.
 Do a little research on the cost of new furnishings.
-Many retail stores have great websites where you can quickly check out the prices.
+Many retail stores have great websites where you can quickly check prices.
 When I create a budget like this for clients, I have two columns for High and Low estimates, taking into consideration retail vs. custom furnishings, plus a 10% contingency column for sales tax and delivery/set up charges.
-It’s not necessary to include every single item, but taking into account the big ticket items such as windows, rugs and furniture will be very helpful.
+It’s not necessary to include every single item, but taking into account big-ticket pieces such as windows, rugs and furniture will be very helpful.

-Linda Merrill is an interior designer who writes for Networx.
+Linda Merrill is an interior designer who writes for networx.com.